anatoli-ulmer/HoloShow/README.md

   matlab
   signal_toolbox

-Decreasing needed toolboxes is in progress.
+Decreasing amount of needed toolboxes is in progress.

 To start run 'holoShowV3.m' in Matlab.